 Organization objects let you arrange and manage users in hierarchical trees.
-Organizations also let you give users fine-grained administrative privileges to various parts of the tree, based on their location in that tree.
-For example, an administrator of one organization might have full access to the users within that organization, but no access to the users in an adjacent organization.
+Organizations also allow you to give users fine-grained administrative privileges to various parts of the tree based on their location in that tree.
+For example, an administrator of one organization might have full access to the users within that organization but no access to the users in an adjacent organization.

 members.
-These relationship properties enable the hierarchical organization model.
+These attribute enable the hierarchical organization model.

 Users and organizations have a set of relationship-derived virtual properties used by the delegated administration filters to provide the visibility and access constraints that underpin the organization model.
 Users have the

 ids of all the organizations of which they are members, and organizations have the

 ids of all their admin and owner users.